- Release cash from your home

 Land contamination can result from several factors:

-- Industrial Activities: Factories, especially those involved in producing chemicals or metals, often release pollutants into the soil.
+- Industrial Activities: Factories, especially those producing chemicals or metals, often release pollutants into the soil.

 - Waste Disposal: Landfills or improper disposal of contaminated soil can lead to toxins seeping into the ground.